aaronfreed/aaronfreed.github.io/README.md

 Also, in case the insane amount of detail here didn’t make it obvious, I&rsquo;m neurodivergent.

-More to come when I feel like updating this further.
+More to come when I feel like updating this further.</span>